New York City Bench Warrant Lawyer

 How Do Bench Warrants Work with Search and Seizure?

 Any time a person is stopped in a vehicle, whether they are the driver or the passenger, the police typically run all the names of the vehicle’s occupants through their internal system to see if any open warrants exist.
 Considering the recent Supreme Court case, Utah v.
 Strieff, decided on June 20, 2016, the police now have even more of a reason to stop drivers and pedestrians and run warrant checks.

 In Utah v.
 Strieff, 59 U.S. (June 20, 2016) the Supreme Court ruled that if the police stop and search an individual in violation of their fourth amendment constitutional rights and recover contraband, this evidence will not be suppressed on the basis of an illegal search and seizure if the individual has an open warrant.
 For example, if you are walking down the street and a police officer stops and searches you because he does not like color of your skin or the way you are dressed – and drugs are allegedly recovered – this evidence, which previously would have been suppressed at trial due to the illegal nature of the search, is now admissible.
 Practically speaking, this ruling essentially allows the police to stop and search individuals for no reason at all.
 If it turns out the individual stopped has an arrest warrant, the illegal recovery of any contraband becomes validated.
 Open warrants become a backdoor to admit illegally obtained evidence against an accused.

-If you or someone you know has an open arrest warrant, you obviously cannot afford to wait any longer to clear it up – call the top New York criminal attorneys at the Law Offices of Jeffrey Lichtman now before you get picked up by the police.
-The bench warrant attorneys at the Law Offices of Jeffrey Lichtman will walk you through the process of clearing up a warrant, making sure that your civil rights are not violated in the process.
+If you or someone you know has an open warrant, you obviously cannot afford to wait any longer to clear it up.
+Call the top New York City bench warrant lawyers at our firm now before you get picked up by the police.
+Our team could walk you through the process of clearing up a warrant, making sure that your civil rights are not violated in the process.